Yes, you can become a police officer with a GED. In most states and departments, the minimum qualification is a high school or GED diploma.

 While police academy entrance requirements may vary slightly from state to state, there are a few general requirements.
 As said above, to become an officer of the law, you are required to hold a high school or GED diploma and attend training at a police academy.

-Education – As stated earlier, most police departments require applicants to hold s high school or GED diploma and there are also academies that require a college degree or college coursework.
+Education – As stated earlier, most police departments require applicants to hold a high school or GED (an acronym for General Education Development) diploma and there are also academies that require a college degree or college coursework.

 Clean criminal record – To become a police officer, you need to have a perfectly clean criminal record.
 Police academies would never accept candidates with criminal histories whose judgment when handling firearms and criminal suspects could be questionable.